alphagov/re-build-systems-test/README.md

     that may be because of the content in your `.netrc` file.
 To work around that, you can temporarily rename the file, so that `terraform` will ignore it.

-1. Use the new Jenkins instance
+1. Use the new Jenkins

     Make note of `jenkins2_eip` output by the previous command.

-    * Visit the Jenkins installation at the URL you decided to use
+    Visit the Jenkins at the URL you decided to use

 ### Debugging

-If needed, SSH into the instance with `ssh -i [path-to-your-private-ssh-key] ubuntu@[jenkins2_eip]`
+If needed, SSH into the instance via `ssh -i [path-to-your-private-ssh-key] ubuntu@[jenkins2_eip]`

 To switch to the root user, run `sudo su -`

 ### Recommendations

-This is a list of things you may consider doing next:
+Next, you may want to:

 * implement HTTPS
 * enable AWS CloudTrail
 * remove the default `ubuntu` account from the AWS instance(s)

-## Provisioning Jenkins2 on your laptop for development
+## Provisioning Jenkins on your laptop for development

-This section is relevant only if you are interested in develop this project.
+This section is relevant only if you are interested in developing this project.

-This will provision a Docker container running Jenkins2 on your laptop.
+You need `docker` >= `v18.03.0`.

-You need `docker` >= `v18.03.0`
+These commands provision a Docker container running Jenkins on your laptop.

 ```
 cd docker